Skip to content

 If you’re a saver, rising inflation is bad news as it erodes the spending power of your hard-earned cash.

-If, however, you’re a borrower, record low interest rates are good news.
-Mortgage rates have reached rock-bottom, making it cheaper to get on the property ladder, or to move up to the next rung.
+High interest rates also make things difficult for borrowers.
+Mortgage rates are the highest they have been over the last decade, making it more difficult to get on the property ladder, or to move up to the next rung.

-And, if you are on a variable-rate mortgage, such as a tracker, it’s well worth looking to take action now and move to a fix, as when interest rates rise, you could see your monthly mortgage payments go up.
+And, if you are on a variable-rate mortgage, it's especially important to keep an eye on inflation as when interest rates rise, you could see your monthly mortgage payments go up.

 How to beat inflation: